syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Interactivity.md

 # Interactivity

- This section explains how to interact with `TreeView` and its items.
+ This section explains about how to interact with `TreeView` and its items.

 ## Interacting with TreeView items

-## Loaded event
+### Loaded event

 The [Loaded](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~Loaded_EV.html) event is raised when the TreeView is loading in view for the first time.